Digital Tools for Heritage Management:

 Students will be housed in rooms at the Maria Radou Foundation in Nafplion’s center.
 Rooms are shared and full board meals are catered (some special dietary needs may be accommodated, please contact us for details).

 - Dr. Cornelis Stal, University College Ghent, Belgium

 - Dr. Michele Curuni, Leica Geosystems HDS, Italy

-- Dr. Evangelos Kyriakidis, HMO, Greece
+- Dr. Evangelos Kyriakidis, The Heritage Management Organization

 Find an indicative Syllabus here.
-The 2017 Syllabus will be available on October 20.

 Please apply for 2017 or 2018 and visit again for updates!